Nexela/PickerExtended/README.md

 ### Picker Inventory Sort
 Sorts container inventories when opened if the option is enabled.
 Can lag big warehouses, runtime option to disable.

+### Picker Belt Brush (soon)
+With a transport or underground belt in your hand hit pad increase buttons to increase the number of belts you can place at once.

-### Picker Reacher
+### Picker Small Fixes
-Comes default with modestly increased reach distances.
+-   Picker Reacher, Comes default with modestly increased reach distances.
 Along with startup mod options to easily change them to suit your needs.
+-   Construction and Logistic robots can't be plucked from the air.
+Comes with startup option to enable/disable this feature.
+Also fixes bots going to quickbar by default.
+-   Change the default requester paste multiplier from 2 to whatever you want.
+Can be changed with startup options
+-   Corpse timer, Adjusts the length of time that corpses stay on the map.
+-   Inventory size, Set the starting size of the players inventory